ryanhanks-wf/binder_workspace/README.md

 # Developer Stories

+A binder workspace supports the following developer scenarios:

+## Create Binder Workspace
 ~~~
 As a Binders developer
 I want to use a managed workspace
 So that I can quickly and easily contribute code to core Workiva repos
 ~~~

+## Share Binder Workspace Configuration
 ~~~
 As a Binders developer
 I want to build a configuration for the project I'm working on
 So that I can share that configuration with collaborators and reviewers
 ~~~

+## Manage Binder Workspace through configuration
 ~~~
 As a Binders developer
-I want to build a configuration for the project I'm working on
+I want to track a configuration for the project I'm working on
-So that I can use that configuration to establish / restore a working state
+So that I can use that configuration to establish / restore a functioning development environment.
 ~~~

 ## About